bitworkers-official/graphql-client-typescript-starter/README.md

 This updates schema.graphql in the client folder and you can continue to enjoy ESLint catching your errors 😄 -->

+## Debugging (in Visual Studio Code)

+1. Run `npm run debug`
+1. Press the green play icon in the debugging pane

 ## Server

 For an accompanying GraphQL server template see https://github.com/bitworkers-official/graphql-server-typescript-starter.